jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 It was just another day in the life of a B2B SaaS startup: wake up, confront yet another critical issue that could spell the death of the company, and come up with a solution.

-Today's issue was that our marketing website conversions were geniunely bad: we were spending a tonne on online advertisements but getting barely any clicks through to our website, and I couldn't tell if it was due to poor messaging, lack of contemporary pop-culture references, or if I needed to ditch the online ads approach entirely and become a tiktok influencer or something.
+Today's issue was that our online advertisement conversions were geniunely bad: we were spending a tonne of money but getting barely any clicks through to our website, and I couldn't tell if it was due to poor messaging, lack of contemporary pop-culture references, or if I needed to ditch the online ads approach entirely and become a tiktok influencer or something.
 I needed external help to solve this one.

 So on a whim I made a post on twitter asking if anybody had any tips for improvement.
 And then things started to get weird.